kopach/karma-sabarivka-reporter/README.md

     </a>
 </div>

-:star: Please, star me on GitHub — it helps!
+⭐️ Please, star me on GitHub — it helps!

 [karma-sabarivka-reporter](https://github.com/kopach/karma-sabarivka-reporter) – is a Karma plugin which adds untested files to [istanbul](https://github.com/gotwarlost/istanbul) coverage statistic